yureek/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

 # Build

->  For your convenience, we've created some of the config files for you.
-To optionally use them, navigate to [this GitHub directory](https://github.com/S-HealthStack/S-HealthStack.github.io/tree/main/files/install-backend){:target="_blank"}, download **backend-config-files.zip**, extract the contents to a temporary location of your choosing, and move each desired file into place as you encounter them in the steps below.
+>  For your convenience, we've created some config files for you.
+To optionally use them, navigate to [this GitHub directory](https://github.com/S-HealthStack/S-HealthStack.github.io/tree/main/files/installing-the-backend){:target="_blank"}, download [**backend-config-files.zip**](https://github.com/S-HealthStack/S-HealthStack.github.io/blob/main/files/installing-the-backend/backend-config-files.zip), extract the contents to your chosen temporary location, and move each desired file into place as you encounter them in the steps below.

 ## IV.
 Create a Network